Skip navigation

 1a.
 Communicate early + honestly

 Get ahead of the news by sharing the manager change as soon as possible.
 Make sure your message is clear and concise.
-If the change is due to a promotion, restructuring or departure, explain why and how it aligns with the company's goals.
+If the change is due to a promotion, restructuring or departure, explain why it is happening and how it aligns with the company's goals.

 • Timing is critical: Avoid surprises.
 Share the news as soon as possible, but make sure the details are precise.